idaholab/moose/modules/doc/content/sqa/moose_rtm.md

 !template item key=system-scope
 !include system_scope.md

+!template! item key=log-revisions
+There are currently no known log revisions required for the {{app}} application.
+!template-end!

 !template item key=functional-requirements
 All of the requirements for [!ac](MOOSE) are provided in the dependent [!ac](RTM) documents, please refer to the documents listed in [#assumptions-and-dependencies].